rheng001/UCRmap/README.md

 High Level Description
 -----

-UCRmap is an classroom navigation created on the android OS.
+UCRmap is an classroom navigation app created on android OS.

-This app is meant for all incoming UCR freshmen, transer students, and UCR vistors when they first arrive.
+This app is meant for all incoming UCR freshmen, tranfser students, and UCR vistors when they first arrive.

 UCRmap is able to navigate students and visitors to classroom buildings and popular UCR locations on campus.